 Extension 5.0.3.
-[The fly in the ointment]In more complicated arguments (unlikely to appear in high school), the location of the witness for a construction postulate in the existing diagram force a different proof
+[The fly in the ointment] In more complicated arguments (unlikely to appear in high school), the location of the witness for a construction postulate in the existing diagram force a different proof 16

 Recent research clarifies and formalizes the ways that diagrams played an essential role in mathematical proof for 2000 years.
 [Man08] lays out the main issues and historical background.
 [ADM09] and [Mil07] provide formal systems with the diagram explicit and with methods to control the number of cases..
-[ADM09] show their diagram-based system is complete for a set of sentences that include the results of Euclid.
-See [Bal18, §9] for a summary.